 Trucks are essential to freight transportation.
-They are responsible for the most tonnage handled5, the largest number of trips, and the largest number of ton-miles in the United States.
-Trucks are enormously flexible in that they can accommodate a broad range of commodities, from raw materials to semi-finished goods to consumer goods to post-consumer products.
-Trucks, unlike any of the other modes, can access virtually any origin or destination.
-Often they provide key links between other modes within complex, multimodal supply chains.
+They are responsible for the most tonnage handled, the largest modes within complex, multimodal supply chains.
 Every freight shipper or receiver that is not located on an active rail line, next to a navigable waterway, or inside the gates of an airport, is dependent on trucking.
 The continued growth and evolution of e-commerce systems, reliance on just-in-time inventory practices, and expansion of expedited small package home delivery services, points to the growing significance of the role that trucks will play in the future.

-Gravel and crushed stone, waste and scrap, and nonmetallic mineral products are the leading truckhauled commodities in the Region
+Gravel and crushed stone, waste and scrap, and nonmetallic mineral products are the leading truckhauled commodities in the Region products are the leading commodities followed by motorized vehicles and parts; textiles, leather and products of textiles and leather; and prepared foodstuffs.